christian-schlichtherle/neuron-di/README.md

 It takes advantage of functional programming features in Java SE 8, Scala 2.11 and Scala 2.12 in order to provide an API with a simple, yet complete Domain Specific Language for each target environment.

-Neuron DI can be used standalone or embedded in other DI frameworks, e.g. in Guice 3.0+.
+Neuron DI can be used standalone or combined with other DI frameworks.
 When using it standalone, programmers enjoy a simple, yet complete domain specific language (DSL) for writing self-contained binding definitions.
 Self-contained binding definitions are checked by the (Java or Scala) compiler, which alleviates the need for testing them separately in many cases.

-When using Neuron DI embedded, programmers can add lazy dependency resolution and caching to their DI framework of choice.
+When using Neuron DI embedded, programmers can add lazy dependency resolution and caching to their DI framework of choice, e.g. Guice 3.0+.
 Guice users also enjoy extensions to the Guice binding DSL which make it simpler to use, especially when using Guice with Scala.